vegama/pyteseo/docs/_build/html/_sources/index.md.txt

 # pyTESEO

-**pyTESEO** is a python package developed by [IHCantabria](https://ihcantabria.com/en/) to simplify and facilitate the setup of [TESEO](https://ihcantabria.com/en/specialized-software/teseo/) simulations *(TESEO is a lagrangian numerical model also developed by IHCantabria.)* The soruce code of this package is located at [https://github.com/IHCantabria/pyteseo](https://github.com/IHCantabria/pyteseo).
+**pyTESEO** is a python package developed by [IHCantabria](https://ihcantabria.com/en/) to simplify and facilitate the setup and processing of [TESEO](https://ihcantabria.com/en/specialized-software/teseo/) simulations *(TESEO is a lagrangian numerical model also developed by IHCantabria.)* The soruce code of this package is located at [https://github.com/IHCantabria/pyteseo](https://github.com/IHCantabria/pyteseo).

 ```{image} _static/pyTESEO_logo.png
 :width: 500px